 Medical devices are sensitive to unexpected network traffic.
 Active scanners have caused ventilator faults, infusion pump restarts, and patient monitor disconnections in production clinical environments.
 Patient safety makes active discovery unacceptable.

 Continuous visibility into which devices communicate with EMR systems, PACS servers, clinical gateways, and external endpoints.
-Unexpected cross-VLAN traffic, rogue devices, and communication pattern changes that may indicate compromise or misconfiguration are detected automatically.
+File activity monitoring tracks operations (read, write, delete, upload, download) across SMB, FTP, NFS, HTTP, and DICOM - providing forensic-grade audit trails for ePHI file access.
+Unexpected cross-VLAN traffic, rogue devices, and communication pattern changes detected automatically.

 WireTrace proves whether medical devices are properly isolated from general IT, guest, and administrative networks - continuously, from observed traffic.
 Segmentation violations are identified when they happen, not during the next firewall rule review.

 Representative examples.
-WireTrace supports additional proprietary clinical and biomedical protocols, with continuous expansion.
+WireTrace supports 272 protocol parsers including 19+ proprietary clinical and biomedical protocols, with continuous expansion.

 Prove that medical device VLANs are properly isolated from general IT, guest, and administrative networks.
 Detect when a clinical device communicates outside its designated segment or when unauthorized endpoints appear on biomedical networks.